 Butter

-Butter is a very popular type of grease as it’s inexpensive and a little goes a long way.
-You can either use butter melted or not, by adding a little dot of butter around the edges of the tin.
+Butter is a very popular type of grease as it’s inexpensive, and a little goes a long way.
+You can either use butter melted or not by adding a little dot of butter around the edges of the tin.

-As you’re only using the butter as an adhesive, you don’t need to be that precise.
+Since you’re only using the butter as an adhesive, you don’t need to be that precise.

 Shortening